 Choosing a Glove – Learning from a Pro’s experience

-I have many different sized baseball gloves.
-I have played every position except for pitcher and catcher.
+I have played every position except for pitcher and catcher, so I have many different sized baseball gloves.
 I have an average sized outfield and first base gloves.
-I normally play all infield positions so I need a one for third, shortstop, and second base.
+Normally, I play all infield positions so I need a one for third, shortstop, and second base.

 I used to use a different baseball glove at every position until I started feeling comfortable with one.
-I use an 11 ¾ inch infield glove and for infield standards it is pretty large.
-I formed it with a very shallow pocket, so it is large but I don’t get balls lost in it.
+I use an 11 ¾ inch infield glove and for infield standards that is pretty large.
+I formed it with a very shallow pocket, so it is large, but balls don’t get lost in it.